Lemoncode/git-from-ui-to-terminal/README.md

 # Learn to use Git Terminal by example

+If you are used a GUI tool to work with Git and want to learn the basics of working using the terminal command line, keep on reading.

+In this readme you will find an step by step guided tutorial that will let you learn how to manage with terminal by doing.

 In this repo you have a very simple project (a web project that displays a number via the console log), we will provide a guide to recreate it from scratch on a brand new repo.

 We will use git terminal commands to setup and work with the repo.